reidenong/MatrixPlusForMA1522/README.md

 **Read the [User Guide](MatrixPlus_UserGuide_v1.pdf) on how to use Matrix+ in irl contexts with past year exam questions*.*

 ## Installation Guide
+Matrix+ should be compatible with any device so long the MatLab version >= ```R2023a```.
-The folder containing scripts should be placed in the MATLAB directory.
+The folder containing the scripts should be placed in the MATLAB directory.

-For Windows users, place the scriptpack at
+For Windows users, this is at
 ```
 C:\Users\Your_Name\Documents\MATLAB\MatrixPlus_vX\
 ```